Virtualaw · How the System Works

 All Seven Stages

 Three entry points.
 Three automated paths.
-One system that ensures no potential client disappears — regardless of how they reached out, or when.
+One system that ensures no potential new client disappears — regardless of how they reached out, or when.

-Three Ways a Client Finds Virtualaw
+Three Ways a Potential New Client Reaches the Firm

 Every potential new client enters the pipeline through one of three entry points.
-Each one is handled differently.
+Each is handled differently.
 All of them converge at the same destination: the evaluation stage.

-This path skips lead capture entirely and drops straight into the evaluation stage.
-The system recognizes the form completion as intent and moves faster — because the person already told us what we need to know.
+The system recognizes direct form completion as intent and moves accordingly — because the contact has already provided what the firm needs to know.

 Then, at the right time — during business hours, not at 2 AM — an AI voice call fires automatically.
-It calls the contact, gathers intake and evaluation information, and feeds that directly into the system.
+It reaches the contact, gathers intake and evaluation information, and feeds that directly into the system.
 No staff required for the first conversation.

 What Fires on Every First Contact